for W3c validation

 Work hard, play hard.

-Somehow, over the past few years – I still had to cover my travel expenses, right?
-I made some income from ESM Exec Designs, a website design firm I founded a couple years ago specializing in corporate and personal blog design and started working on full time late 2011 when I left my job.
-I did some brand consulting back in 2010, worked for Virtual Results (virtually) 2011, and also made a small amount of money from Geek Estate Blog (but recently brought on Mike Price to run the site).
-I’m purposely choosing to forgo money right now and sustaining myself with Zillow stock money while I build Oh Hey World.
+Somehow, over the years since departing Zillow – I still had to cover my travel expenses, right?
+I made some income from ESM Exec Designs, a website design firm I founded a couple years ago specializing in corporate and personal blog design.
+I did brand consulting back in 2010, worked for Virtual Results (virtually) in 2011, and also make a small amount of money from Geek Estate Blog.
+My main revenue is product strategy & marketing consulting in the real estate industry for startups, which I operate as Geek Estate Labs LLC.
+I’m also building Geek Estate, a private community of real estate innovators.

 Regardless of what happens as I progress in my professional career, real estate will retain a part of my heart.
-Throughout the 6+ years I’ve spent in the industry, first with Zillow and then Virtual Results, I’ve developed some amazing friendships with a number of agents and brokers — people like Kris Berg, Lori Bee, Doug Heddings, Jay Thompson, and Ines Hegedus-Garcia.
+Throughout the 12+ years I’ve spent in the industry, first with Zillow and then Virtual Results, StreetAdvisor, and Geek Estate Labs, I’ve developed amazing friendships with a number of agents and brokers — people like Kris Berg, Lori Bee, Doug Heddings, Jay Thompson, and Ines Hegedus-Garcia.
 I feel fortunate to have been immersed in an industry that everyone can relate to at some level during one of the craziest times in recent memory (the 2008 recession).

-I have a hunch I will end up in the Big Apple aka NYC.
+PS: I still have a hunch I will end up in the Big Apple – aka NYC – someday.
 It’s been an itch of mine since 2009, and I plan scratch it at some point soon.

-Whether you need a new website or want to understand the website creation process, SEO help, want to chat about microfinance, have a travel question you can’t find the answer to, or anything in between — I’d love to hear from you.
+Whether you need a new mobile app developed or want to understand the website creation process, SEO help, want to chat about microfinance, have a travel question you can’t find the answer to, or anything in between — I’d love to hear from you.
 I’m not hard to find.
 My email addy is email@example.com — so fire away.

 Red Hot Chili Peppers, Top Gun, Spy Game, Seattle Mariners, Ken Griffey Jr, Seattle Seahawks, Michael Jordan, Zillow, my Macbook Air, Kindle, Santorini, cats.